 A fairly common custody arrangement is to have a child (or children) live with one parent, the custodial parent, and spend around 70% of their time with them.
 The child also visits the other parent, the non-custodial parent, and spends around 30% of their time in his or her care (usually “his” care).

 The terms custodial and non-custodial parent (or primary carer and non-primary carer) can be applied since the child is spending greater than 35% of their time in the care of one parent.
-Typically, the custodial parent is the mother and the non-custodial parent is the father.
+Typically, the custodial or primary parent is the mother and the non-custodial parent is the father.
+Both parents likely have legal custody, meaning they should arrive at important decisions, such as choice of school, jointly in a cooperative way.

 Many parents with 30% or less custody complain that their time with the child or children is insufficient to develop truly close bonds.
 They may not feel as though they are a full parent, especially when they are given the non-custodial parent tag.